 It's very gratifying to discover and create unique solutions which, in turn, help us meet the needs of our fast-growing community.

-As CEO, Rice oversees more than 8,000 employees at the medical center, an acute-care teaching hospital licensed for 619 beds, with an annual budget of more than $1.6 billion and medical clinics in 11 California communities.
+As CEO, Rice oversees more than 8,000 employees at the medical center, an acute-care teaching hospital with 619 beds, an annual budget of more than $1.7 billion, medical clinics in 11 California communities, and extensive telemedicine and cancer care networks.
 The medical center serves 6 million residents in 33 counties encompassing 65,000 square miles of Northern and Central California.

-Rice has received many honors and awards as a thought leader in the health-care industry.
-In 2013 and 2012, she was named among Becker’s Hospital Review’s “Women Hospital and Health System Leaders to Know.”
-She has also received the Senior Level Healthcare Executive Award from the California Association of Healthcare Leaders, the Muncie Gold Merit Award from the Healthcare Financial Management Association, and alumni awards from both Iowa State University and the University of Iowa.
+In 2014, 2013 and 2012, Rice was named among Becker’s Hospital Review’s “Women Hospital and Health System Leaders to Know.”
+She also received the Senior Level Healthcare Executive Award from the California Association of Healthcare Leaders, the Muncie Gold Merit Award from Healthcare Financial Management Association, and alumni awards from both Iowa State University and the University of Iowa.